peter88213/nvhelp-de/source/nv_aeon2/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The included installation script installs a “novelibre” template in the
-*nv_aeon2* configuration folder.
-The easiest way is to create new
+*nv_aeon2* Konfiguration Ordner.
+The easiest way is to erzeugen neu
 timelines based on this template.
 It provides the entities and event
 properties that are converted to novelibre by default.

 For existing timelines you have two choices:

--  Option 1: Add or rename the required entities and event properties in
+-  Option 1: Hinzufügen or rename the required entities and event properties in
    the Timeline settings.
--  Option 2: Customize the *nv_aeon2* configuration to fit your
+-  Option 2: Benutzerdefiniertize the *nv_aeon2* Konfiguration to fit your
-   timeline, see `Custom configuration <#custom-configuration>`__.
+   timeline, see `Benutzerdefiniert Konfiguration <#custom-Konfiguration>`__.

 Synchronization in detail
 -------------------------